 Vector graphics are composed of mathematical descriptions of a series of lines and shapes.
 Vector graphics are resolution independent; they can be freely enlarged or reduced, and they are automatically output at the resolution of the output device.
-The shapes that you create in Adobe InDesign, or in drawing applications such as Adobe Illustrator, are vector graphics.
+The shapes that you create in drawing applications such as Adobe Illustrator are vector graphics.